mnovakovic/mnovakovic.github.io/docs/index.markdown

 # Life of a Bay Area Dev

-My name is Marko Novakovic, and I am a software engineer at Meta (formerly Facebook).
+My name is Marko, and I am a software engineer at Meta (formerly Facebook).
 I live in the Bay Area.
 This blog reflects some of my thoughts and observations as I navigate the life of a software engineer in the silicon valley.

 ---